eLeMenCy/Midi4J/README.md

 returns the number of available **Midi Out** devices *(not available Midi In devices)* even if reading the code could make one think otherwise.

-In Midi4J, to try to ease the possible confusion:
+So, in Midi4J, to try to ease possible confusions:
-- Users created device instances are always known as **source** devices/ports
+- User's created device instances are known as **source** devices/ports.
 - All other devices/ports available on the system, are known as **target** devices/ports.
 ```javascript
 // Same as above in java with Midi4J naming convention.